apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-add-jar.md

 ---

 ### Description
-`ADD JAR` adds a file, JAR or archive to the list of resources.
-The added file can be listed using [LIST JAR](sql-ref-syntax-aux-resource-mgmt-list-jar.html).
+`ADD JAR` adds a JAR file to the list of resources.
+The added JAR file can be listed using [LIST JAR](sql-ref-syntax-aux-resource-mgmt-list-jar.html).

 ### Syntax
 {% highlight sql %}